 And the uniform…still bloodstained.
 (Cue further swearing.)

-In terms of world history, that’s a tough act to follow, but there’s at least one other exhibit that comes close: the Russian officer’s coat worn by Napoleon in 1814 on his way to exile on the Island of Elba.
+In terms of world history, that’s a tough act to follow, but at least one other exhibit comes close: the Russian officer’s coat worn by Napoleon in 1814 on his way to exile on the Island of Elba.

 And the rest…